-I’ve worked with many people who feel like they don’t fit in and may have been made to feel that by other people.
-Together we will work to help you be comfortable with yourself – it’s the first step to accepting who you are.
+I work with many people who feel they don’t fit in and may have been made to feel that by other people.
+Together we will work to help you increase your confidence in yourself – this may be your first step to understanding and accepting who you are.

 Loss can affect each of us differently and can depend a lot on the relationship you have had.
 Loss isn’t only about bereavement; it can be the loss of a future we hoped for, with a partner or children, or the loss of our identity when life takes an unexpected turn.

 When you feel your future has been challenged, we’ll explore it together to find your way.

-Relationships can be difficult, understanding each other and creating a partnership that works isn’t easy for all couples.
-We can work together to understand what’s causing a lack of clear communication and strengthen your relationship.
+Relationships can be challenging, understanding each other and creating a partnership that works isn’t easy for all couples.
+Working together, we’ll explore what’s causing your reactions and how to work through them, strengthening your relationship.

 Or maybe you need help to recognise a partnership which is causing you harm.
-Whether you feel you need to protect yourself, or your identity, from a partner’s damaging words or behaviour – or you’re worried that your own words or behaviour may be the concern – you’re not alone.
+Whether you feel you need to protect yourself, or your identity, from a partner’s damaging words or behaviour – or maybe you’re worried that your own words or behaviour may be the concern – you’re not alone.
 I’m here to support you.

 How do you feel about your job?
 Do you struggle with relationships?
 Or maybe you feel you aren’t doing as well as you’d like.
 Does the thought of going to work make you anxious or unhappy?

-By helping you understand yourself better, I can support you to gain confidence in your own abilities and relationships, finding ways to achieve all that you’re capable of.
+By helping you understand yourself better, I can support you as you gain confidence in your own abilities and relationships, finding ways to achieve all that you’re capable of.
 We’ll work together to help you thrive.

 There may be things you would like to know before getting in touch.
-Here are the questions I’m often asked, if you have a question the answer might be here.
+Here are the questions I’m asked most often so, if you have a question, the answer might be here.

 You book in for an initial assessment which lasts 50 minutes, the cost is £25.

-We meet at my counselling space so you can get a feel for where you would be coming to.
-I ask you a series of questions about your health, wellbeing and support network and you then have the space to talk about what you would like support with through counselling.
-You can ask me questions at this point too.
-I give you a copy of my contract to go away with and you can decide whether to book in for sessions, this can also be done on the day if you know you would like us to work together.
+I’ll ask you a series of questions about your health, wellbeing and support network and you then have the space to talk about what you would like support with through counselling.
+This is the time you can ask me questions too.

 They are 50 minutes.

-I would not work for any less than 20 weeks upwards on any past or current trauma you may have endured, this is to ensure you get the right support and have time to work safely at your own pace.
+I would not work for any less than 20 weeks on a past or current trauma you may have endured, this is to ensure you get the right support and have time to work safely at your own pace.